AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 }
 ```

-After a moment, we can observe the result of the generated video at `https://webhook.site/aed5cd28-f8aa-4dca-9480-8ec9b42137dc`, as shown in the figure:
+After a moment, we can observe the result of the generated video at `https://webhook.site/aed5cd28-f8aa-4dca-9480-8ec9b42137dc`, as shown in the image:

 ![](https://cdn.acedata.cloud/238i32.png)